CameronBodine/PINGMapper/docs/gettingstarted/Testing.md

 ---

-Once you have [installed](./Installation.md) `PING-Mapper`, you can test the installation by processing two example datasets.
+Once you have [installed](./Installation.md) `PING-Mapper`, the recommended way to verify the installation is to use `PINGWizard` to process the included example datasets.
 The first is a [small](#small-dataset-test) dataset collected in Marble Canyon, AZ, USA.
 This is the fastest way to see if the software is performing as expected.
 A second test can be carried out on a [large](#large-dataset-test).
 The large dataset is included to see how the software performs on a typical sonar recording.

 ## Small Dataset Test